 - Tick the access types you want to grant and click Save.

-Note that general settings are automatically applied to all folders in the app.
+Note that general settings are applied to all folders in the app by default.

-To set up access permissions for each individual folder:
+To set up access permissions for each folder individually:

-- In the left menu, click the pencil icon next to the All items filter.
+- In the left menu, click the pencil icon next to the All filter.

-- A gear icon appears next to the name of each folder.
+- A gear icon will appear next to the name of each folder.
 Click on it and select Permissions.

-The window for setting permissions is divided into two section:
+The window for setting permissions is divided into two sections:

-- Select a user, a group, or an org chart item.
+- In the window that opens, select a user, a group, or an org chart item.

-- Tick the access types you want to grant and click Save
+- Tick the types of access permissions you want to grant and click Save.

 - Yes.
-Permissions set up earlier become editable so you can change them as you like.
+General permissions will become editable so you can change them as you like.

-- No. Permissions of the parent folder are deleted, and you can configure access to the folder from scratch.
+- No. You can configure permissions for the folder from scratch.

-Select an option, specify access types and save the settings.
+Select the option you need, specify types of access permissions and save the settings.